CleiverRuiz-LU/CleiverRuiz-LU.github.io/content/projects.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I work on a wide range of projects, from educational resources to robotics projects and AI initiatives.
+I manage different projects to expand my skills.
+If you are interested in viewing the projects I have worked on, take a look at the projects section.
       filters:
         folders:
           - project